thearn/examgen/README.md

 random coefficients, and `render(string)` is a function that places $$ charectors properly for LaTeX rendering.

+# Extending for new problem types

-The `exam.add_section()` method will actually accept any function that returns two strings as a problem generator, in addition to a text alias.
+The `exam.add_section()` method will actually accept any function that returns two strings as a problem generator, in addition to a built-in text alias.
 This method will also accept arguments to be passed to problem generating functions.
 This way, the code can be easily extended to new subject areas.